apache/incubator-zipkin-b3-propagation/README.md

 The `X-B3-SpanId` header is required and is encoded as 16 lower-hex characters.
 For example, a SpanId header might look like: `X-B3-SpanId: a2fb4a1d1a96d312`

 ### ParentSpanId
-The `X-B3-ParentSpanId` header may be present on a child span and absent on the root span.
+The `X-B3-ParentSpanId` header may be present on a child span and must be absent on the root span.
 It is encoded as 16 lower-hex characters.
 For example, a ParentSpanId header might look like: `X-B3-ParentSpanId: 0020000000000001`

 ### Sampling State
 An accept sampling decision is encoded as `X-B3-Sampled: 1` and a deny as `X-B3-Sampled: 0`.
 Absent means defer the decision to the receiver of this header.
 For example, a Sampled header might look like: `X-B3-Sampled: 1`.